Happy Hump Day, everyone! And, welcome to Part 4 of Grammar Week!

 To assess my students formally, I use my Weekly Language Review Sheets for first graders.

 There are 30 review sheets included and they cover the language common core standards.
 The review sheets cover the same information each week, however, as the weeks go on, they increase in difficulty, with the words and sentences becoming more challenging to read.
 The children are able to master the concepts because they are exposed to them every single week.
 The sheets are filled with countless high frequency words, consonant digraphs, inflectional endings, and irregularly spelled words.
 They can be used in whole groups, small groups, as assessments, or for homework.
 They really help me know who may need additional help with a specific skill.
-If you click on the image below and download the preview, you will see how Lesson 20.
+If you click on the image below and download the preview, you will see Lesson 29.

 For my second graders, I use my these Grammar Review Sheets.